On self-gravitating polytropic elastic balls: Introduction

 One aim of this paper is to introduce a new elastic material model for spherically symmetric bodies that generalises the polytropic equation of state for fluids.
 More precisely, the new constitutive function implies the following properties: (i) the equations of motion (conservation of mass and balance of momentum) are scale invariant and (ii) the boundary of isolated balls is subject to constant shear.
 While in the case of barotropic fluids these two properties uniquely characterize the polytropic equation of state, in the elastic case they still leave the freedom to choose an arbitrary function of the shear in the constitutive function.
 In Section~\ref{polysec} a well-motivated choice for this shear function is made, which results in a particular elastic constitutive function satisfying the properties (i) and (ii) above and which, in addition, is globally hyperbolic and verifies the Baker-Ericksen inequality.
 Each model in this class will be referred to as ``polytropic elastic model" and depends on four parameters $\kappa,\nu,\beta,\gamma$.
 The parameters $\gamma,\kappa$ correspond to the polytropic exponent and the bulk modulus, $\nu$ is the Poisson ratio of the elastic material ($\nu=1/2$ for fluid matter), while $\beta$ is a new parameter expressing the dependence of the elastic constitutive function on shear deformations.

 The last section of the paper is devoted to the analysis of self-gravitating polytropic elastic balls.
 In Section~\ref{staticsec} static balls are constructed numerically when $\beta,\gamma$ are contained in a particular connected set $\mathcal{O}$ depending on the Poisson ratio $\nu$, see Figure~\ref{fig2}.
 A conjecture is put forward that $\mathcal{O}$ is the largest region in the $(\gamma,\beta)$ plane for which static self-gravitating polytropic elastic balls exist.
 In the fluid limit $\nu\to 1/2$, $\beta=\gamma$, the conjecture reduces to the well-known fact that static self-gravitating polytropic fluid balls exist if and only if $\gamma>6/5$.
 In Appendix a special case of the conjecture is proved analytically, namely that static self-gravitating polytropic elastic balls form when the parameters $\gamma,\beta$ are contained in a certain disconnected region $\mathcal{V}\subset\mathcal{O}$, depending on the Poisson ratio $\nu$.
 Finally in Section~\ref{homosec} the homologous motion of self-gravitating polytropic elastic balls is investigated.
-Homologous solutions describe self-gravitating balls which, after a time $t_0>0$, are either continuously expanding or continuously collapsing and which, in the second case, develop a singularity at the center in finite time.
-In the fluid case homologous collapsing balls were constructed numerically in~\cite{GW} and analytically in~\cite{Makino2}.
+Homologous solutions describe self-gravitating balls which, after a time $t_0$, are either continuously expanding or continuously collapsing and which, in the second case, develop a singularity at the center in finite time.
+In the fluid case (self-gravitating) homologous---and more general group invariant---solutions have been investigated for a long time, see for instance~\cite{GW, GHJS, Makino2, Ov,sideris}.
+For the purpose of the present investigation the articles~\cite{GW} and~\cite{Makino2}, where homologous collapsing self-gravitating fluid balls have been constructed respectively numerically and analitically, are particularly relevant.
 In this paper similar collapsing solutions are found numerically in the elastic case.
 Subsequently the existence of expanding elastic balls is proved analytically for some special values of the shear parameter $\beta$.